 - Clean up existing accounts – It is worth going back through the social media accounts you do still use to clean up anything on there that might be problematic with your new boss.
 That can seem like a big job but the reality is you don’t usually need to go back through your entire account.
 As long as you clean up the previous few months’ content, you should be ok.
 However, if you are in a high-profile role (such as a politician) be prepared for someone to go through all your accounts to try and find something.

 - Use anonymous accounts – The best way to ensure that your social media content doesn’t show up on a background check is to use an anonymous account.
 If you have an account with a handle that isn’t directly related to you, doesn’t contain personal information, and isn’t registered to an email address connected with you or your own name, there is no reason why a background check should show this account up.

 FULL GUIDE: How to send fully anonymous emails

 Your social media accounts, especially those accounts you might have long-since stopped using, can reveal all sorts of things about you.
 Like everyone, you have probably posted things you regret, or stupid things when you were drunk or angry, and then forgotten all about them.
 But if your new boss sees them, it could give them an unfair impression of you.
 It is, therefore, an extremely good idea to run a background check ahead of applying for a job to see exactly what information about you might emerge.

 There are a lot of background checking sites on the market and choosing the best one can seem almost impossible.
 That’s why we have been testing all the most reputable background checking sites, to see which is best.
-We have narrowed the market down to three sites which we felt were head and shoulders above the rest.
+We have narrowed the market down to two sites which we felt were head and shoulders above the rest.
 They are:

 Instant CheckMate really can turn around a background check faster than any other site we tested.
 Impressively, these speeds do not come at the expense of accuracy, with our tests finding Instant Checkmate unerringly accurate even when we only input basic details.